ofallonlabs/saeedmirshekari/_src/blog/top-10-online-platforms-for-free-data-science-mentoring.md

 ---
 layout: blog_base.njk
-title: Top 10 Online Platforms for Free Data Science Mentoring
+title: Top 10 Online Platforms for Data Science Mentoring
 description: Unlock your data science potential with free mentorship from these top 10 online platforms.
 Connect with experienced professionals on Kaggle, Data Science Central, GitHub, and more.
 Whether you're seeking project